luismiguelcasadodiaz/Datanauts_ML/Data_Cleaning.md

 # Merge sunspots into Kp_index File

-Both file, kp & sunspot have a commond comlun name `date`. it will be the key to join the dataframes on it.
+Both files, kp & sunspot, have a common column name `date`. it will be the key to joiniing the data frames on it.

 ```python